HHSAPCompSci2020/capstone-project-otters-3/doc/README - The Death Notice.txt

 Want-to-have Features:
 [These are features that you would like to have by the project due date, but you’re unsure whether you’ll hit all of them.
 A good final project would have perhaps half of these completed.
 At least 5 are required.
 Again, fully describe each.]
 * The cards in the deck will be customized such that it fits the “Suffocating Otter” prompt, instead of just using a standard deck of cards.
+In other words, the cards will be designed such that the “deadly” card will be a “plastic” card, the “save” card will be a “doctor” card, etc.
 *  A “Would you like to play again?” button after the player dies.
 This could be implemented in the case of using different computers, as this would not work for a shared computer.
 * Instead of doing a multiplayer feature where players play on a shared computer, we could implement it so that players are able to play against each other on different computers.
 * Implement the cards from advanced version, which you can buy in the store (each counts as a feature):